Chart Color Schemes

 The labour market strength in St Agnes positions it well ahead of most Australian regions

-Accommodation & food services have limited presence with 4.9% employment compared to the regional average of 6.8%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-During the year to September 2025, employment levels increased by 1.5%, and labour force increased by 1.5%, with unemployment remaining essentially unchanged.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a slight drop in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to St Agnes' employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+Between December 2024 and December 2025, employment levels increased by 0.1%, labour force increased by 0.0%, with unemployment remaining essentially unchanged.
+In contrast, Greater Adelaide experienced employment growth of 4.2% and labour force growth of 3.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to St Agnes' employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years, though this extrapolation does not account for localized population projections.

 Frequently Asked Questions - Employment